 II Corinthians 6:14–18; II Peter 2:1, 2; I John 2:22; Jude 4; II Thessalonians 3:6; II John 7–11; Ephesians 5:11; I Timothy 6:3–6; Revelation 18:4, 5; Acts 19:8–10; Romans 16:17, 18; Galatians 1:8–10; Philippians 3:17–19; Matthew 7:15–20

-We believe that the Scriptures teach that marriage is the sacred relationship between a man and a woman, with the first ceremony performed by God Himself.
-This union symbolizes the bond of Christ and His bride – the church.
-Marriage is the joining of a man and woman to become one under God, never to be separated by man.
+We believe the Scriptures teach that marriage is the sacred relationship between a man and a woman, with the first ceremony performed by God Himself.
+This union symbolizes the bond of Christ and His bride, the church.
+Marriage is the joining of a man and woman to become one under God for life never to be separated until death.
+Therefore, we believe that there are to be no sexual relations outside of the bond of marriage.
 Marriage is the framework under which man is to replenish the earth by reproduction.
 So is the church, the framework for reproducing, reaching souls for Christ, to be born into the family of God.

 Separation From Worldliness